AdguardTeam/ExtendedCss/README.md

 # Extended Css engine

-Module which applies CSS styles with extended selection properties.
+Module for applying CSS styles with extended selection properties.

 These extended properties are defined in the following github issues: